JayneLawley/Project-1-Healthcare-Insurance-Cost/README.md

 ## Dashboard Design
 - The project does not include a formal dashboard, as the focus is on exploratory data analysis and visualisation using Jupyter Notebooks.
 However, the notebook has been structured in a clear and logical way to serve a similar function, walking the user through the insights step by step.
 The combination of markdown commentary and visuals is designed to communicate findings to both technical and non-technical audiences.
 - A range of visual types were used to suit different audiences (e.g. scatter plots, boxplots, violin plots, line plots, histograms).
 Some less successful plots have been kept to show the exploratory process and demonstrate why certain chart types were chosen over others.
 - Annotations, titles, and axis labels were added to support understanding without needing to read raw code.
-I have used comments explain what each plot is trying to show (and what the key insights are) for both technical and non-technical audiences.
+I have used comments to explain what each plot is trying to show (and what the key insights are) for both technical and non-technical audiences.

 ## Unfixed Bugs
 - There was one small bug in the Jupyter notebook related to a code block intended for folder creation.
-The code below is shown: import os
+The code is shown below: import os
 try:
   # create your folder here
   # os.makedirs(name='')
 except Exception as e:
   print(e)
-As this section was not essential to the functioning of the notebook, and was intended to be replaced with a conclusion section later, the bug was left unfixed and eventually removed at the end of the project.
-It did not affect the analysis or outputs during project development.
+As this section was not essential to the functioning of the notebook, and was intended to be replaced with a conclusion section later.
+This code has since been removed.It did not affect analysis, or outputs, during project development.

 ## Knowledge Gaps
 A few knowledge gaps were identified around: